On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 This way, I can remain on target even if I have a week where I’m only able to hit the gym, say, twice.

-If it’s a particularly busy day and I’m also working out, I’ll fill my tank up.
-But if I don’t need it then I won’t have it.
+If it’s a particularly busy and I’m also training, I’ll fill my tank up.
+But if I don’t need the fuel, then I won’t have it.
 I’ll let it run on half empty.”

-“These days, I’m a big believer in just staying healthy, and you can do anything in moderation.
+“These days, I’m a big believer in just staying healthy, and you can have anything in moderation.

 I wouldn’t have been able to carry on doing what I do, at the level I still do it, if I had kept using my old ways.

-One thing I’ve always done, however, is that I do like to eat a lot of easily digestible protein (chicken, fish, etc), and steer myself clear of the stuff which I know is going to be hard for my gut to handle.
+Most of my approach to nutrition has changed over the years, but one thing I’ve always done, is I like to eat a lot of easily digestible protein like chicken and fish, and steer clear of the stuff which I know is going to be harder for my guy to handle.

-Everything in moderation, folks, as per Rocky himself.
+Everything in moderation, folks.
+Take it from Rocky himself.

-And whenever you get complacent with your training, always remember that somewhere out there is a 70 year old Stallone pressing a dumbbell bigger than your face!
+And next time you hit a plateau with your training, remember, somewhere out there, is a 70 year old Stallone pressing a dumbbell bigger than your face.